Chateau de Mores

-The Chateau de Mores in Medora, North Dakota, United States, is a historic home built by the Marquis de Mores in 1883 as a hunting lodge and summer home for his family and guests.
-The home is now part of the 128 acre Chateau de Mores State Historic Site, which also includes Chimney Park and de Mores Memorial Park.
+The Chateau de Mores in Medora, North Dakota, United States, is a historic home built by the Marquis de Morès in 1883 as a hunting lodge and summer home for his family and guests.
+The home later became part of the 128 acre Chateau de Mores State Historic Site, which also includes Chimney Park and de Mores Memorial Park.

 History

 The Marquis was a French aristocrat and entrepreneur who came to the Dakota badlands in 1883 to establish a new kind of cattle operation.
 He planned to slaughter and cold pack his cattle and ship it east in refrigerated rail cars.
 The slaughterhouse was built in the town which the Marquis founded and named for his wife, Medora Marie Von Hoffman.
 Medora was named for her aunt, the second wife of Samuel Cutler Ward.
 She was also the granddaughter of John Randolph Grymes and his wife Suzette Claiborne, who was also the third wife of Gov. William C.C.
 Claiborne.
 He built many structures in the town for those he employed in his operations, including St. Mary's Catholic Church.
 For three years the small town bustled, but in 1886 the operation collapsed due to drought, competition from meat packers back east, and the Marquis' own lack of business experience, and the plant was abandoned.
 The Marquis and his family returned to Europe, but left behind a small town rife with the flavor and romanticism of the American Old West.

 The chateau was occupied seasonally by the family for only three years from 1883 to 1886.
 During the harsh winter months they would go to France, returning again in spring.
 After 1886 the Marquis visited the chateau twice, in 1887 and 1889, while Medora and their children visited only once more in 1903 after the Marquis' death, at which time she spent six weeks there.

 From this time on the house was maintained by caretakers.
 They would ready the house for occupation in the spring but the family never returned.
 The eldest son gave the caretakers permission to operate the chateau as a boarding house in 1921.
 During this period the house suffered from theft and lack of maintenance.

 The home and the land on which it sat was given to the state of North Dakota in 1936 on the condition that it be maintained and opened to the public.
 It was restored from 1937 to 1941 by the Civilian Conservation Corps and again in 1995.